Gary Mark Smith

 Gary Mark Smith (born April 27, 1956) is an American street photographer.
-He develops global range and his empathetic and literal style of photography sometimes captured in extremely hazardous circumstances.
+His work, a lifetime art project conducted in numerous countries, focuses on urban environments.
+His photography has been described as incorporating elements of photojournalism and fine art, often depicting violent circumstances and locations affected by social and environmentally impactful challenges.

 Early life and education

 Smith was born in Bethlehem, Pennsylvania, on April 27, 1956.
 His first photographs were taken while growing up on his family farm outside Kutztown, Pennsylvania.
 In high school, he began photographing street life in Washington Square in nearby New York City.

 In 1984, he earned a Bachelor of Science degree in journalism from the University of Kansas in Lawrence.
 In 1996, he earned a Master of Arts degree, the product of a full teaching fellowship provided by Purdue University in West Lafayette, Indiana.

 Career

-Smith launched his career in Autumn 1978 and made street photography, blurring the line between journalism and art.
+Smith launched his career in Autumn 1978 and made street photography, blurring the line between journalism and fine art.
 His projects included: